-8. The insolvency law should specify that the insolvency representative has the principal responsibility to commence proceedings against a director for breach of the obligations in recommendation 4.
-The insolvency law may also permit any creditor to commence such proceedings with the agreement of the insolvency representative and, where the insolvency representative does not agree, the creditor may seek leave of the court to commence such proceedings.
+9. [7] The law relating to insolvency should specify that the cause of action for loss or damage suffered as a result of the breach of the obligations in recommendation 1 belongs to the insolvency estate and the insolvency representative has the principal responsibility for pursuing an action for breach of those obligations.
+The law relating to insolvency may also permit, with the agreement of the insolvency representative, a creditor or any other party in interest to commence such an action.
+When the insolvency representative does not agree, the creditor or other party in interest may seek leave of the court to commence such an action

-Funding of proceedings against a director
+Funding of actions for breach of the obligation

-9. The insolvency law should specify that the costs of such proceedings against a director be paid as administrative expenses.

-10. The insolvency law may provide alternative approaches to address the pursuit and funding of such proceedings.
+- 10. [8] The law relating to insolvency should specify that the costs of an action against the person owing the obligations be paid as administrative expenses. - 11.
+[9] The law relating to insolvency may provide alternative approaches to address the pursuit and funding of such actions.